Hendri1988/WASP/README.md

 - The boss is approaching rapidly
 - You're in full panic mode

+### The ESC Stealth Button 👻

+Need the window to disappear instantly? **PRESS ESC!**

+Perfect for when:
+- You need to hide the evidence
+- Someone looks at your screen
+- You want to run in full stealth mode
+- You just like pressing Escape

+**Note**: This hides the window to the tray but keeps WASP running!
+Use **F9** if you need to stop the movement violently.

 ### Scheduler: The "I Work Regular Hours" Feature

 1. Enable the scheduler